liufeng2317/DispFormer/README.md

 ****

 ### 📧 Contact & Citation
 This project was developed by Feng Liu at Shanghai Jiao Tong University (SJTU).
-For any inquiries, please contact Liu Feng via email [liufeng2317@sjtu.edu.cn](liufeng2317@sjtu.edu.cn)
+For any inquiries, please contact Liu Feng via email [liufeng2317@sjtu.edu.cn](liufeng2317@sjtu.edu.cn).
+Due to the large size of the training and testing datasets, they cannot be shared directly.
+However, if you find the datasets useful, feel free to reach out to me directly for access.

 If you use DispFormer in your research, please cite the following paper:
 ```
 DispFormer: Pretrained Transformer for Flexible Dispersion Curve Inversion from Global Synthesis to Local Applications (coming soon)
 ```
 and/or the software
 ```
 @software{DispFormer_LiuFeng_2024,
   author       = {Feng Liu},